nesfit/ICS/Lectures/Lecture_02/Lecture.md

 * **Strongly typed language**
   * *type* has to be known at *compile time*
 * IntelliSense support in Visual Studio
-* Keyword `dynamic` overcomes type safety mechanisms, and type is resolved at *runtime*
+* Keyword `dynamic` bypasses type safety mechanisms, and the type is resolved at *runtime*
 * Benefits:
   * Elimination of type issues at *compile time*
 * Sandboxing protects object state against external modifications